Chibougamau

 Chibougamau ([ʃibuɡamo]) is the largest town in Nord-du-Québec, central Quebec, Canada.
-Located on Lake Gilman it has a population of 7,504 people (2016 Canadian Census).
-Chibougamau is surrounded by, but not part of, the local municipality of Eeyou Istchee James Bay Regional Government.
+Located on Lake Gilman, it has a population of 7,233 people (2021 Canadian census).
+Chibougamau is surrounded by, but not part of, the local municipality of Eeyou Istchee James Bay.

-Due to its remoteness from Lac Saint-Jean (over 200 km south-east) and Abitibi-Témiscamingue (over 250 km south-west) areas, Chibougamau provides services for a few smaller communities surrounding it (Mistissini, Oujé-Bougoumou and Chapais) and for the regional resource-based industries.
-Despite Chibougamau's remoteness, it is only about as far north as Winnipeg, and is south of any part of the mainland of England.
+Its remoteness from Lac Saint-Jean (over 200 km south-east) and Abitibi-Témiscamingue (over 250 km south-west) areas causes Chibougamau to provide services for a few smaller communities surrounding it (Mistissini, Oujé-Bougoumou, and Chapais) and for the regional resource-based industries.
+Despite Chibougamau's remoteness, it is only about as far north as Winnipeg and is south of any part of the mainland of England.

-Nearby are Lake Aux Dorés, which is fed by the Chibougamau River from the larger Chibougamau Lake, after which the town was named.
-Chibougamau means "Gathering place" in the Cree language.
+Nearby is Lac Aux Dorés, which is fed by the Chibougamau River from the larger Chibougamau Lake after which the town was named.
+Chibougamau means "gathering place" in the Cree language.
 The neighbouring Cree village of Oujé-Bougoumou has the same name with a more traditional Cree spelling.

-The area surrounding Lake Gilman is Obalski Park.
-Its amenities include a beach, pier, picnic tables, cabins, among others.
+The area surrounding Lake Gilman is Obalski Regional Park.
+Its many amenities include a beach, pier, picnic tables, and cabins.
 The many trails allow for hiking, cycling, cross-country skiing, or even snowmobiling through the park's boreal forest.

 Access to the town is by Route 167 from Lac Saint-Jean and by Route 113 from Lebel-sur-Quévillon.
-Chibougamau's airport is along Route 113, about halfway to Chapais.
+Chibougamau/Chapais Airport is along Route 113, about halfway to Chapais.

 History

 The area has long been part of the Cree territory.
 It was in the early 17th century that French explorers and traders, including Charles Albanel in 1671, came to the Lake Chibougamau area.
 However, no permanent European settlements were established at that time.

-Only in the late 19th century did the area attract the interest of mining prospectors.
+Only in the late 19th century would the area attract the interest of mining prospectors.
 When gold was discovered in 1903, there were periods of intense exploration.
-Due to difficulty of access, no lasting development took place at that time.
+The difficulty of access caused no lasting development to take place at the time.
 Not until 1949 was copper first exploited, with the opening of a multi-metallic mine in the area, and a permanent community was established in 1952.
-Chibougamau started out as a company town but soon after, in 1954, it was incorporated as a municipality.
+Chibougamau started out as a company town but soon afterward, in 1954, it was incorporated as a municipality.
 Many mines have exploited the area since.
 While still thought of as a mining town, Chibougamau is now also the centre of a large logging and sawmill industry.

 From 1962 to 1988, the Royal Canadian Air Force operated CFS Chibougamau, a radar station in Chibougamau that was part of the Pinetree Line.
 The complex has now been transformed into a golf complex and an office for a mining company.

-Since December 2001, the mayor of Chibougamau is also part of the municipal council of Municipality of Baie-James.
+Since December 2001, the mayor of Chibougamau has been also on the municipal council of Municipality of Baie-James.

 The city is home to an annual "Folies frettes" festival ("Cold Follies") and a snowmobile rally.